 Instead of cramming too many calls to action in a single email, it may be worth splitting them up across multiple emails.

 It’s important to create a coherent story with your welcome email(s).
-Decide how you can arrange your emails in a way that prioritises important calls to action (e.g. ‘shop now!’) over secondary ones (e.g. ‘read our latest blog post’) and makes sense to recipients.
+Decide how you can arrange your emails in a way that prioritizes important calls to action (e.g. ‘shop now!’) over secondary ones (e.g. ‘read our latest blog post’) and makes sense to recipients.

 In order to avoid information overload, many online retailers find it valuable to create a series of welcome emails rather than trying to cram everything into one message, as this enables them to control the delivery of key messages.